erikdubois/LinuxMint181i3/README.md

 	~/.config/i3

-You have to copy/paste the content of the i3 folder into <b>~/.config/i3</b>.
+You have to copy/paste the content of the github folder into <b>~/.config/i3</b>.

 You have to make this folder yourself IF you skipped step 1.
 It is normal that you do not have it since you never logged in with I3 yet.

-Some explanations
+Some explanations of files/folders

 + config is the most important file - here all the settings of I3 that can be changed
 + i3status.conf is the standard bar configuration file for you bottom panel that can be changed